lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 29th, OCT, 2023
 NG framework will be delayed for a while due to all kinds of paperwork, writing, and relocation preparations...
-The framework itself is 80% done, but I have no time and resources to deploy and tune it.
+The framework itself is 80% done (usable if you don't need multigpu that is), but I have no time and resources to deploy and tune it.

 Spoiler: The NG framework will natively support multi-GPU parallel training but in a really weird way.